 There’s no way to find out for sure, but we like to think that every single dislike comes from an exasperated parent who just wants to listen to something else for a change.
 The Baby Shark Dance video debuted in June of 2016 and has received over 5 billion views to date.

-It’s the video that launched a million Beliebers.
-(Yes, that’s what Justin Bieber’s fans actually call themselves.)
-Since its debut in 2010, there’s been hundreds of parodies and remixes of Justin’s first hit—but the original music video still has over 2 billion views.
+It’s the video that launched a million Beliebers (yes, that’s what Justin Bieber’s fans actually call themselves).
+Since its debut in 2010, there have been hundreds of parodies and remixes of Justin’s first hit — but the original music video still has over 2 billion views.

-The strange thing is that typically we see a large divide in a video’s likes and dislikes since most videos eventually settle into a consensus regarding its quality.
-However, “Baby” is an outlier in that only around 2 million votes separate those who like it from those who don’t.
-The video has over 13 million likes, but it also has 11.39 million dislikes.
-After a decade, it seems the jury is still out on whether or not this video is awful.
+The odd thing is that we usually see a large divide in a video’s likes and dislikes since most videos eventually settle into a consensus regarding its quality.
+However, “Baby” is an outlier.
+Only around 2 million votes make a difference between those who like it and those who don’t.
+The video has over 13 million likes, but it also has 11.94 million dislikes.
+After a decade to think about it, it seems the public is still undecided on whether this video is terrible.

-The video also doesn’t have any sense of organization—there are corny memes, awkward clips, and, overall, way too much simultaneously.
-It might not entirely deserve its nearly 207 million dislikes, but it is certainly uncomfortable to watch.
-Considering that the YouTube Rewind for 2019 isn’t far behind this one, we can only speculate how terrible the Rewind for the notorious 2020 will be.
+The video also entirely lacks structure — there are stale memes, uncomfortable clips, and, overall, way too many concurrently.
+The video may not fully warrant its almost 207 million dislikes, but it is unquestionably an unpleasant viewing experience.
+Recognizing that the YouTube Rewind for 2019 isn’t that far behind, we can only visualize how terribly uncomfortable we’ll be when the 2020 Rewind officially premieres.